Cheyne Gallarde

 Cheyne Gallarde (born 1980) is a queer illustrator, actor and photographer who was born and raised in Hawaii.
 He is known for his vintage comic style drawings which generally focus on significant figures in the LGBTQ+ community.

 Career

 Gallarde is a creator who works in various fields in the arts.
 He has been chosen by several companies to contribute his illustrations, photographs, and insight.
 In 2015, he was a guest speaker at a TEDx presentation in Honolulu.
 Gallarde was also chosen by GLAAD and Adobe to be featured in their pride series "Create Change" which focuses on LGBTQ+ community issues, inspiration, and self-expression.

-Photographer
+Photography

 Cheyne Gallarde was the founder and photographer of Firebird Photography.
 His photographic work mostly consists of self-portrait series that highlight differences at the individual level.